 Children love to sing songs and nursery rhymes.
-Did you also know they're also a wonderful way to boost your child's early communication abilities?
+But did you know songs are also a wonderful way to boost your child's early communication abilities?

-In this article we're going to discuss how songs can promote language development, and specific songs you can singalong with your child today!
+Read on to learn how music can promote language development and which songs to start singing along with your child today!

-Before you even start singing a song, it's important that both you and your child shift your attention towards each other, as well as the shared task at hand.
-This is actually a vital communication skill in itself called joint attention.
+Before you start singing a song, it's important for both you and your child to shift your attention toward each other and the activity you're doing together.
+This is a vital communication skill called joint attention.

 In the simplest terms, joint attention (sometimes referred to as shared attention) is when two people pay attention to the same thing at the same time.
 Joint attention between communication partners is gained through gestures, vocalizations, and words.

-As you and your child sing together, make sure that they are able to attend consistently to the song.
+As you and your child sing together, make sure your child is paying attention to the song.
 If not, you may need to gesture or verbally redirect them to the task.
 If they have a hard time with this, no problem!
-Just provide gentle reminders to help them maintain their focus.
+Just provide gentle reminders to help them keep their focus.

-Another important skill gained through singing is the retention of new vocabulary.
-Just by singing together frequently you can help your child learn and memorize new words!
-This is a major bonus when it comes to learning the fundamentals of language expansion.
+Another important skill gained through singing is new vocabulary.
+Just by singing together often, you can help your child learn and memorize new words!
+This is a major bonus when it comes to expanding their language and what they can express verbally.

 Songs and nursery rhymes also motivate children to imitate words.
-Having your child strictly imitate your words may feel a tad redundant, but it's super helpful.
-You can also mix it up and work on verbal imitation with music to combat any feelings of boredom your child may be experiencing!
+Having your child strictly imitate what you say may feel a bit redundant, but it's super helpful.
+To mix it up, encourage your child to imitate the words in songs.

-One thing that many people don’t know is that gesture imitation is very important for strong verbal imitation skills.
-A child first has to understand how to participate in a task and imitate gestures back and forth before they will really understand the process of imitating verbal sounds and words.
+One thing that many people don’t know is that gesture imitation is important for strong verbal imitation skills.
+A child first has to understand how to participate in a task and imitate gestures, such as pointing or waving, before they understand the process of imitating verbal sounds and words.
 Songs with movements and hand motions are a great way to work on gesture imitation.

-The song is repetitive, which helps children learn the words and sentences used repeatedly in each verse.
-Sing this song frequently with your child to help them learn the words!
+This song is repetitive, which helps children learn the words and sentences used again and again in each verse.
+Sing this song often with your child to help them learn the words!

 The song uses hand motions paired with each phrase, which is perfect for gesture imitation.
 Help your child imitate these hand motions by modeling the gestures for them as you sing.

-This song is also very repetitive- which is a good thing!
-Each verse uses the same words, except for the names of the animals mentioned.
+This song is also very repetitive--which is a good thing!
+Each verse uses the same words, except for the names of the animals.
 As we discussed, repetition is key when it comes to helping children learn and memorize new words.

 This song teaches the sounds different animals make.
 It's common for children to begin imitating animal sounds before even imitating words!
 This is a great song to target various sound productions with your child.